 Introduction to Honors is a one-credit course that is offered every fall and spring semester.
 The course will prepare students to conduct an independent research project and help build community among the Honors Program students.

-Step 2: Choose to take Honors Seminar OR conduct an Independent Research Project.
+Step 2: Choose to take Honors Seminar OR conduct an Honors Capstone Research Project.

-Students will have the choice to take a three-credit Honors Seminar or to select a faculty mentor with whom they will collaborate on a non-credit independent research project.
+Students will have the choice to take a three-credit Honors Seminar (HP200) or to select a faculty mentor with whom they will collaborate on a non-credit independent research project.
 The seminars will be small classes (capped at 12 students), and will be interdisciplinary and discussion-based to emphasize deep learning, specifically critical reading and writing.
-Three college seminar classes will be offered every semester, taught by faculty in a variety of disciplines.
+At least one college seminar class will be offered every semester, taught by faculty in a variety of disciplines.

 For the research project, students will be encouraged to work with professors whose classes they are already taking and to consider all fields of study, even those outside of their majors.
-Students will meet regularly with faculty mentors, and at the end of the spring semester, present their research at a formal reception for the college community.
+Students will meet regularly with faculty mentors, and at the end of the fall or spring semester, present their research at a formal reception for the college community.